 Have you ever noticed gunk that builds up around your washing machine’s door?
 Or, perhaps you’ve discovered grains of sand accumulated inside the machine’s drum.
 Dirt and grime inside your washing machine can impact your machine’s performance and the cleanliness of your clothes.

 To avoid damaging your washer or your clothing, you need to maintain and care for your machine properly.
 That’s true whether it’s a front-load or top-load machine, brand new and beautiful, or the reliable one you’ve had for years.
-Maintaining your washer can also help to make your clothes fresher and help your machine last longer.
+Maintaining your washer can also help to make your clothes fresher, help your machine last longer, and remove washing machine smells.
 We’ve put together some tips on how to clean a washing machine, as well as some cleaning methods to avoid.

 Is it time for an upgrade?
 You can also check out our guide to the best washing machines.

 How to clean a top-load washer